Warning! Your browser is extremely outdated and not web standards compliant.

 • Serve as editor of our undergraduate writing journal, Bifrost

-The English Department at Grand View offers small classes, dedicated faculty, a rigorous curriculum, opportunities for internships, and activities including the English honors society, poetry slams, guest lectures, and a literary magazine.
+The English department at Grand View offers small classes, dedicated faculty, a rigorous curriculum, opportunities for internships, and activities including the English honors society, poetry slams, guest lectures, and a literary magazine.
 This degree offers you experiences in the following areas:

 Literature